Domikohlh/qf-chitrea/README.md

 6. PCA ran successfully (R)
 7. Visualised the data in PCA (R)
 8. Export data into rds file (R)
-9. Run Scikit-learn in Python (Python)
+9. Ran 3 linear regressions of the top 10 PCs (Python)

 # Note
 1. R programming outputed garbled code when execute in csv format.
 Changed to rds and read successfully in Python